Date when: February 2nd each year

 Punxsutawney, Pennsylvania is the site of the annual Ground Hog event.
 Our little rodent friend (yes, Groundhogs are classified as rodents) is called Punxsutawney Phil.
+He has been making this annual winter prediction since 1887.
 There are a few other "predictors" around the country, but they all pale in comparison to Phil's ability to predict the remainder of winter.

 For the Record Phil sees his shadow about 9 out of 10 times

 The Original site of Punxsutawney Phil Straight from Punxsutawney, Pennsylvania!